kerens91/FlyingSheepsServerApp/README.md

 ![imageedit_167_2430171132](https://user-images.githubusercontent.com/23153754/144578230-8f331f1d-1623-4f96-a698-bee044492546.png)

+Flying Sheep is an adventure card game where you can play against other players in real time, you can attack other players, collect points and take cards from the deck - hope you get lucky and do not draw an attack card.
+During the game you can sometimes try to defend yourself - if you have the right cards for it.
+The winner of the game is the last one left without losing to attacks, or in case that cards run out - the winner is the player with the most points.

-This project is the server[^1] side of a card game application for android devices.
+This project constitutes the server[^1] side of a card game application for android devices.
+Flying Sheeps application is a game of cards,

-This application is a Maven project written in Java using Eclipse IDE.
+This application is a Maven project written in Java.

 This code constitutes the server side of a multi-client server card game application.
 The communication is done through Sockets.

 ![imageedit_177_7245580684](https://user-images.githubusercontent.com/23153754/144590673-213aefbe-602c-44ba-a4be-b771adb3a441.png)